 Beyond these options for Kajabi support, there are plenty of companies out there that have created custom themes for it (as mentioned above) and that offer a range of services to support it.
 There are also plenty of blog posts and articles out there addressing just about anything you want to do with Kajabi.
 If you can’t find what you want through the company’s own support and training – which, again, are already very good – you will almost certainly be able to find it out on the Web.

 So, there’s really quite a lot to like about Kajabi.

 In general, Kajabi will give you much more power than most course platforms over creating a Web site where you can offer your courses but also manage the entire Web presence for your business.
 In other words, you don’t need to set up a separate Web site on WordPress or another platform – a Kajabi site can be your home base.

 Big Bonus: The Kajabi Community

-I’m adding in this one after attending Kajabi’s 2019 Impact Summit.
-This was the company’s first face-to-face customer event and it attracted more than a thousand registrants.
-These are Kajabi users who paid to attend a Kajabi event and they were clearly fanatical about the platform.
+I added the community to this Kajabi review after attending Kajabi’s Impact Summit.
+This was a face-to-face customer event (back when that was possible!) and it attracted more than a thousand registrants.
+These were Kajabi users who paid to attend a Kajabi event and they were clearly fanatical about the platform.
 There was a ton of energy at the event, produced by people who were enthusiastic about getting the most out of Kajabi and helping each other succeed.

-If you want to ensure that you are part of a vibrant community of course creators who are using the same platform you are using and who seem committed to helping each other, you probably need to look no further: jump on the Kajabi 28-day free trial today!
+If you want to ensure that you are part of a vibrant community of course creators who are using the same platform you are using and who seem committed to helping each other, you probably need to look no further: jump on a Kajabi 30-day free trial today!

 Some Key Things I Don’t Like About Kajabi